Dado Banatao

-Diosdado P. Banatao (born May 23, 1946) is a Filipino entrepreneur and engineer working in the high-tech industry, credited with having developed the first 10-Mbit Ethernet CMOS with silicon coupler data-link control and transceiver chip, the first system logic chipset for IBM's PC-XT and the PC-AT, and one of the first graphical user interface (GUI) accelerators for personal computers.
-A three-time start-up veteran, he co-founded Mostron, Chips and Technologies, and S3 Graphics.
+Diosdado P. Banatao (May 23, 1946 – December 25, 2025) was a Filipino businessman and electrical engineer working in the high-tech industry, credited with having developed the first 10-Mbit Ethernet CMOS chip, the first system logic chipset compatible with IBM's PC/XT and the PC/AT, and one of the first GUI accelerators for personal computers.
+As a three-time start-up veteran, he co-founded Mostron, Chips and Technologies, and S3 Graphics.

-Background
+Early life and education

-Banatao was born on May 23, 1946, in Iguig, Cagayan, Philippines.
+Banatao was born in Iguig, Cagayan, Philippines on May 23, 1946.
 His father, Salvador Banatao, was a rice farmer.
 His mother, Rosita Banatao, was a housekeeper.

-Banatao is known for his rags to riches story.
+He had a rags-to-riches story.
 During his childhood, he walked barefoot on a dirt road just to reach Malabbac Elementary School.
 He pursued his secondary education at the Jesuit-run Ateneo de Tuguegarao.
-After high school, he pursued his Bachelor of Science in Electric Engineering from the Mapúa Institute of Technology and graduated cum laude.
+After high school, he pursued his Bachelor of Science in Electrical Engineering from the Mapúa Institute of Technology and graduated cum laude.